tomwiggers/Magisk-ConCal-Sync-MicroG/README.md

 ---> readme.md
 ```

-If you download this repo as zip from Github it will be as follows (incorrect and Magisk will throw an error):
+If you download this repo as zip from GitHub it will be as follows (incorrect and Magisk will throw an error):
 ```
 ZIP
 ---> Magisk-Play-Store-Patched-MicroG-master